Lei Lei Berz

 Gretchen Loyola

-Being a member of the Harbor String Quartet is a special treat for Gretchen.
+Gretchen continues to play the violin and being a member of the Harbor String Quartet is a special treat.
 It allows her to be involved with music, which is a great joy to her and enables her to share that joy with others.
-For Gretchen, playing in the Harbor String Quartet is pure fun.
+In her free time Gretchen enjoys exercising, baking and spending time with her family and friends.
+Gretchen is married to Benito Loyola, a Captain in the Navy and CEO of the engineering firm Loyola Enterprises, Inc. They are the proud parents of two beautiful daughters.

 Anastasia Migliozzi

 Anastasia, or Stacey, as her friends call her is originally from New York.
 She received her Bachelor's degree from The Juilliard School and her Master's degree from Rice University, Shepherd School of Music.
 Stacey has played viola with the Virginia Symphony and many other area arts organizations since 1990.
-She also teaches violin and viola at the Governor's School for the ARts, a magnet school for talented high school students, as well as maintaining a private lesson studio.
+She also teaches violin and viola at the Governor's School for the Arts, Old Dominion University, Norfolk State University and maintains a private lesson studio.
 Prior to coming to VA, Stacey played with the Houston Ballet Orchestra and Sinfonica D'ell Emigliz Romagne; Parma, Italy.
-Stacey lives in Norfolk with her non-musician husband, her daughter, and her whippet.
-She also is an avid knitter.
-Some of her knitted hats for children are sold locally.
-Stacey loves being a member of the Harbor Quartet and is the group's music librarian. |
+Stacey lives in Norfolk with her Husband and crazy Whippet.
+In her spare time she is an avid knitter.
+Stacey loves making music with the Harbor Quartet!